 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
 To see other pages, use the menu.

 Children with DIG may experience the following symptoms or signs.
 Sometimes, children with DIG do not show any of these symptoms.
 Or, these symptoms may be caused by a medical condition that is not a tumor.

-- Seizure/convulsion, which is a sudden involuntary movement of a person’s muscles
+- Seizures or convulsions, which are sudden involuntary movements of a person’s muscles

 - Rapid skull growth or increased head size

 - Abnormal sensations